Medi-Cal Long Term Care Programs, Benefits & Eligibility Requirements

 Financial Requirements

-As of 2024, there are no financial limits for nursing home coverage through Medi-Cal.
+There are no financial eligibility requirements for nursing home coverage through Medi-Cal.
 However, California Nursing Home Medicaid beneficiaries are required to give almost all of their income to the state to help cover the cost of care.
 They are only allowed to keep $35/month of their income as a “personal needs allowance,” plus enough to make Medicare premium payments if they are “dual eligible,” and they can make any allowable spousal income allowance payments to financially needy spouses who are not covered by or applying for Medi-Cal.

 Functional Requirements

 The functional, or medical, criteria for Medi-Cal’s Nursing Home Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is normally associated with a nursing home.
-Medi-Cal will evaluate Nursing Home Medicaid applicants and their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) to determine if this level of care is required.
-Cognitive and behavioral issues are also taken into consideration, as are an applicant’s ability to complete the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning, medication management and transportation).
+To determine if an applicant requires a NFLOC, the state will evaluate their ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (cleaning, cooking, shopping, paying bills, etc.), as well as any cognitive or behavioral issues.
+This can include Alzheimer’s disease and other dementias, but a diagnosis of Alzheimer’s or dementia does not guarantee a NFLOC designation.

 Medi-Cal Home and Community Based Services (HCBS) Waivers Eligibility Criteria